 Narrow Alley has a slower environment in comparison with the other one.
-To reach the Narrow Alley, you need to walk south-north through the passageway started in the Wide Alley.
+To reach the Narrow Alley, you need to walk south-north through the passageway starting in the Wide Alley.
 This section was called “Taiping” in the Qing Dynasty era, displaying more of a western theme.
-The architecture style of the area has an atmosphere of international styles from Germany, France, America, Italia, Japan, and India.
+The architectural style of the area has an atmosphere of international styles from Germany, France, America, Italy, Japan, and India.

 The Narrow alley is a wonderful place to spend a quiet afternoon by retail, coffee, western food, and themed culture salons both in the long alley and the courtyards.

 Jing Alley represents the more modern side of the city.
 It was named “Ruyi” during the Qing Dynasty, and today it hosts many pubs, nightclubs, and characteristic restaurants, which make it a nice place to have a taste of colorful modern nightlife in Chengdu.

 The Wide and Narrow Alley and Kung Fu Panda

 The globally famous Kung Fu Panda movie has used many of its elements from the Chinese as the story happens in China.
 It has been said that the design for the city, local shops, streets, and architecture of the movie have been inspired by the Wide and Narrow Alley of Chengdu.

 |Kuanzhai Xiangzi Station||Bus 51, 62, 70, 93, 126, 127, 163, and 340 help you to reach the Kuanzhai Xiangzi Station|